-

 Visit a pharmacy

-Major pharmacy chains have vaccines at select locations.
-Find a pharmacy location near you at Vaccines.gov.
+Major pharmacy chains may offer COVID-19 vaccines at select locations.
+Find a pharmacy location near you.

 -